 Wash and dry the eggplant.
 With a vegetable peeler, peel some of the skin off the eggplant.
 It will look like stripes when you are done (leaving all the skin can make it bitter or tough).

-Slice the eggplant into one-inch disks and lay them on a sheet pan.
+Slice the eggplant into 3/4-inch disks and lay them on a sheet pan.

 With a pastry brush, coat each slice with olive oil and sprinkle with kosher salt.
 Flip them over and repeat.

 4. Place the sheet pan about 7 inches under the broiler (I use low-heat broil setting) and cook until the eggplant is extremely browned, verging on burnt).
 Check on them every 2-4 minutes while they broil, as some pieces will need to be flipped and removed before others.

 5. Remove eggplant from the broiler and place in a single layer onto a 9×13 inch casserole dish.
 You may need to squish the pieces of eggplant together in order for all of them to fit (they may not all fit).

-Coat the bottom of a large sauté pan and set heat to medium/high.
+Coat the bottom of a large sauté pan with oil, and set heat to medium/high.

 Add the onion and cook until translucent, stirring occasionally.
 Add the garlic and cook until fragrant.

 Add the ground beef, breaking it up as much as possible.
 Cook until the meat is starting to stick to the pan.
-While the meat is cooking add the allspice, salt, and pepper.
-Taste the meat at this point to make sure it is well seasoned.
+While the meat is cooking, add the allspice, salt, and pepper.
+Taste the meat to make sure it is well seasoned.
 Adjust salt/pepper/allspice as needed.